 resulting in tourism revenue reaching USD 21.6 billion in 2019, up 16.5% YoY."Number of International Conferences in Korea and the Ranking"

 Number of International Conferences in Korea and the Ranking Category 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 293(12) 347(11) 464(8) 469(6) 563(5) 635(3) 636(4) 891(2) 997(1) 1,297(1) 890(2) 1,113(2)※ Source: Union of International Associations (UIA), June 2019

-※ Numbers in parenthesis are Korea’s ranking each year, which is updated after every June."Tourism Revenue of Major Countries (2019)"(2019)
+※ A numbers in parenthesis indicates Korea’s ranking each year, which is updated after every June."Tourism Revenue in Major Countries (2019)"(2019)

 ※ Source: World Tourism Organization (UNWTO), UNWTO Tourism Barometer (May 2020 Edition)

 - 덴마크 8.8billion(2.7%)

 - 브라질 5.9 billion (-0.1%)

 ※ Unit: USD; Percentage on the right shows a percentage change YoY.